- About Head & Neck Cancer

 A gland is an organ in the human body that releases particular chemical substances for use in the body.
 The thyroid gland is a small gland that sits at the base of the neck, just below the voice box.

-Thyroid cancer is uncommon, with approximately 53,000 newly diagnosed cases in the Europe each year.
+Thyroid cancer is uncommon, with approximately 53,000 newly diagnosed cases in Europe each year.
 It is 2–3 times more common in women than men.

 Benign thyroid disease